 Similar to shadow conduit policies, future proofing involves the installation of surplus conduits, ducts and pole space in anticipation of potential future need.
 Standard specifications can be included in building codes for new and major remodelled construction.
 For work done in the public of right of way, minimum sizes may be suggested, and encouraged by encroachment permit policies.
-For example, West Sacramento reduced encroachment permit fees for a conduit project in exchange for the inclusion of a spare, city-owned inner-duct within that conduit.
+For example, In 2000, West Sacramento reduced encroachment permit fees for Williams Communications, Inc. in exchange for the inclusion of a spare, city-owned inner-duct within conduit that the company installed along Reed Avenue/Sacramento Avenue, in the public right of way.
 The city subsequently leased out its inner-duct, recovered the initial cost and continued generating revenue.